AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot.md

 When writing to a checked-out file, the lock is only enforced within AEM's WebDAV implementation.
 Consequently, the lock is only enforced by clients that use WebDAV, such as Desktop App.
 The lock is not enforced through AEM's web interface.
 The AEM interface merely displays a lock icon in the card view for assets that are checked out.
 The icon is cosmetic and has no effect on the behavior of AEM.

-In general, the WebDAV clients don't always behave as expected.
-There may be additional issues.
-However, refreshing or checking the asset in AEM is a sound way to verify that an asset isn't being modified.
-This behavior is typical of the OS WebDAV clients, which isn't under Adobe's control.

 ### Windows {#windows}

 Deleting a file appears to succeed because the file disappears from the file explorer in Windows.
 However, refreshing the directory and checking in AEM assets shows that the file is still present.
 In addition, editing files appears to succeed (no warning dialogs or error messages are displayed).
 However, reopening the file or checking in AEM assets reveals that the file is unchanged.